How to Ride a Good Walk to Canter

 Maintain your rein contact, or even feel as if it is a little stronger than normal in the moment of the transition – this is to stop him from running forward at a faster walk or breaking into trot.

 The timing of your aids

-There is only ONE moment in the walk sequence when your horse can change from walk to canter on the desired inside lead – this is as his outside front hoof is coming to the ground, which is just before the inside hind lifts into the air – this is when you can change that hind leg action from being the next step of walk to become the first step of canter.
+There is only ONE moment in the walk sequence when your horse can change from walk to canter on the desired inside lead – this is as his outside front hoof is on the ground, which is just as the inside hind is lifted into the air – this is when you can change the outside hind leg action from being the next step of walk to become the first step of canter.